Sphereon-Opensource/OID4VC/packages/client/README.md

 ## Pre-authorized Code Flow

-The pre-authorized code flow assumes the user is using an out of bound mechanism outside the issuance flow to authenticate first.
+The pre-authorized code flow assumes the user is using an out-of-band mechanism outside the issuance flow to authenticate first.

 The below diagram shows the steps involved in the pre-authorized code flow.
 Note that wallet inner functionalities (like saving VCs) are out of scope for this library.
-Also This library doesn't involve any functionalities of a VC Issuer

 ![Flow diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Sphereon-Opensource/OID4VCI-client/develop/docs/preauthorized-code-flow.puml)

 # OpenID4VCI Client